 Diabetic eye disease is a leading cause of blindness in the United States.
 In fact, diabetic retinopathy is the most common cause of vision loss among working-age adults.
 However, diabetic eye disease can often be treated successfully if it is detected early.
-That’s why it’s so important to get regular comprehensive dilated eye exams if you have diabetes.
+That’s why it’s so important to get regular comprehensive eye exams if you have diabetes.

 What is Diabetic Eye Disease?